 Any time we had extra money (after we'd saved some, of course), we tossed it on the loan.
 Rules stipulating payments also vary, but most loans let you pay some extra.
 Although we didn't make a lot at the time, we did it whenever we could and saved some more money on interest because those extra payments went right to the principle.
 Every little bit (even $20 here and there) helped.

 6. We found creative ways to save and make more money.

 Step #5 was much easier when we started making more money.
 I started tutoring and selling my handmade spiders, while Hubby took on overtime work when he could.
 We were already into yard sales, so we saved major bucks furnishing our apartment, but I also started a precursor to the Etsy shop, selling a few sweet vintage scores through kijiji.
 Consignment shops were great for recouping money from clothes that no longer fit.
-I meant it when I saw every little bit helped.
+I mean it when I say every little bit helped.